Bart vs. Itchy & Scratchy: Plot

-The Simpsons attend a convention where Krusty the Clown hosts a panel discussion about his show.
-After expressing frustration at fans who ask repetitive questions, he announces that "Itchy & Scratchy" will be rebooted with the characters as females.
-While Lisa is excited by the changes, Bart, Milhouse, Nelson, and Martin all express outrage and swear that they will never watch the show again in protest.
-Bart hosts a party where the boys make a point of not watching the show.
-However, he overhears Lisa recording a reaction video onto her phone as she watches the episode and decides to investigate.
-He laughs despite himself and is confronted by Lisa.
-When he lies to his friends about watching the episode, Lisa, having recorded his laugh, uploads the video online from her phone in revenge.
+At a convention where Krusty hosts a panel about his show, he announces that Itchy & Scratchy will be rebooted with the characters as females.
+While Lisa is excited, Bart and his friends express outrage and swear not to watch the show again.
+Bart hosts a party where the boys purposely do not watch the show.
+He overhears Lisa recording a reaction video as she watches the show and investigates.
+He laughs despite himself.
+When he lies to his friends about watching, Lisa, having recorded his laugh, uploads the video in revenge.

-Lisa's video goes viral and Bart is confronted by his friends at school, who rebuke him for betraying his gender.
-They try to beat him up, but he takes shelter in the girls' bathroom where he meets Carmen, Erica and Piper; three sixth-grade girls.
-The girls call themselves "Bossy Riot" and carry out pranks in the name of feminism.
-Bart reveals himself to be El Barto and persuades them to let him join Bossy Riot by improving one of their pranks.
-In Bart's absence, the boys turn to Milhouse as their new leader.
-He forms the "Boys' Rights Association", or BRA, and they begin pressuring Krusty into reverting the changes to Itchy & Scratchy.
+Lisa's video goes viral, and Bart's friends confront him at school.
+They try to assault him, but he hides in the girls' bathroom where he meets three sixth-grade girls who call themselves "Bossy Riot" and carry out feminist pranks.
+Bart joins Bossy Riot after improving one of their pranks.
+The boys name Milhouse their leader who forms the "Boys Rights Association", or BRA, and start pressuring Krusty into reverting the changes to Itchy & Scratchy.

-Bart and Bossy Riot carry out a series of pranks aimed at male authority figures around Springfield, with the girls giving him a purple mask allowing him to partake in the pranks with them undetected.
-The townspeople are afraid and their antics make the evening news.
-Lisa realizes that Bart is part of Bossy Riot when she sees a loose purple yarn string from his shorts and confronts him in his room.
-He initially denies it but immediately admits it when she says it destroys her vision of the entire universe.
-She accuses him of hiding behind causes he does not believe in to carry out pranks; Bart counters that while Lisa advocates causes, she has never had the courage to take action.
+Bart and Bossy Riot carry out pranks aimed at male authority with Bart wearing a purple mask.
+Their antics make the news.
+Lisa realizes Bart is part of Bossy Riot after seeing a loose purple yarn string from his shorts.
+He initially denies it but admits it when she says it destroys her vision of the universe.
+She accuses him of hiding behind causes he does not believe in to carry out pranks; Bart counters that while Lisa advocates change, she never has the courage to act.